benhmoore/DatasetForge/workflows_todo.md

 ## Done When
 - [ ] A complete linear workflow can be configured, run, and modified from UI
 - [ ] Backend handles multiple node types and errors gracefully
-- [ ] UI is clean, fast, and doesn’t intrude on the base generation flow
+- [ ] UI is clean, fast, and doesn't intrude on the base generation flow
 - [ ] Clear path exists to add more nodes and complexity later